Here are some tips on how to pick white and grey paint colors for you home.

-Picking paints for your house is hard.
-Picking whites and greys are even harder!
+Picking paint colors for your house is hard but picking whites and greys colors are even harder!

 Whites and greys are so difficult to pick because they look so different in different lighting.
 The lighting is so different in every room.

-I tried all the colors in one spot in the kitchen.
+It’s important to know how each paint color looks in a room by painting it on the wall.
+I tried all the colors I picked in one spot in the kitchen.

 It’s important to paint on at least two coats to get the full effect.

-Greys can read green or purple at times.
-You really have to put it on your wall.
+Greys can have odd undertones so it’s really important to put it on your wall.

 So where is the grey going?